bagjohn/realistic_larva_locomotory_model/README.md

     ```source activate larva_locomotion```

-6. Install necessary packages by typing all of the below:
+6. Install necessary packages :

-    `conda install numpy -y`

-    `conda install jupyterlab -y`

-    `conda install matplotlib -y`

-    `conda install pandas -y`

-    `conda install -c anaconda pillow -y`

-    `conda install scipy -y`

-    `conda install -c conda-forge scikit-image -y`

-    `conda install -c conda-forge ffmpeg -y`

-    `conda install natsort -y`

-    `pip install scikit-posthocs`

-    `pip install imageio-ffmpeg`

-    `pip install ffmpeg-python`
+    `pip install -r requirements.txt`

-7. Change directory to where you've downloaded the data package

-8. Type:
+7. Launch jupyter lab.
+Your standard browser should open (i.e. Chrome) and one tab should
+   say "JupyterLab".
+Most scripts in this
+   repository are jupyter notebooks.:

     `jupyter lab`

-9. Your standard browser should open (i.e. Chrome) and one tab should
-   say "Home".
-This is the jupyter notebook.
-Most scripts in this
-   repository are jupyter notebooks.

-10. Some of the scripts are pure python scripts.
+8. Some of the scripts are pure python scripts.
 To run these, just
     cd to the relevant folder (e.g. "Movies") and run the script by
     typing "python Movie_1.py".